15 Petty Divorce Stories from History That Actually Happened

 ✨ Because pettiness didn’t start with text messages—it started with royal courts, livestock halters, and a whole lot of scandal.

-Divorce has never been a quiet affair, but back in the day, it came with duels, drama, and some seriously bold moves.
+Divorce has never been a quiet affair.
+Back in the day, it came with duels, drama, and some seriously bold moves.
 Long before modern courtrooms and legal settlements, people found wildly creative (and downright savage) ways to call it quits.
-These 15 stories from the 17th century and earlier are all true—and prove that the art of being petty in love is nothing new.
+These 15 stories from the 17th century and earlier are all true.
+They prove that the art of being petty in love is nothing new.

 1. Henry VIII & Catherine of Aragon (1527–1533)

 In the early 1500s, King Henry VIII had one job: produce a male heir.
 After nearly 20 years and only one surviving daughter with Catherine of Aragon, Henry wanted out.
-The Pope refused his request for annulment, partly because Catherine’s nephew was Emperor Charles V. So, in a move that redefined petty power plays, Henry broke from the Roman Catholic Church, created the Church of England, and made himself Supreme Head—all so he could dump Catherine and marry Anne Boleyn.
+The Pope refused his request for annulment, partly because Catherine’s nephew was Emperor Charles V. Henry made a move that redefined petty power plays.
+He broke from the Roman Catholic Church and created the Church of England.
+He made himself Supreme Head so he could dump Catherine and marry Anne Boleyn.
 Catherine never accepted the annulment and continued to call herself Henry’s rightful wife until her death.

 2. James & Elizabeth Luxford (1639, Massachusetts)

-In the first recorded legal divorce in the American colonies, Elizabeth Luxford discovered her husband, James, was already married back in England.
-Bigamy was a criminal offense in Puritan Massachusetts, and when the court found out, they didn’t just grant Elizabeth a divorce.
+In the first recorded legal divorce in the American colonies, Elizabeth Luxford discovered a startling fact.
+Her husband, James, was already married back in England.
+Bigamy was a criminal offense in Puritan Massachusetts.
+When the court found out, they didn’t just grant Elizabeth a divorce.
 James was fined, placed in the stocks, and banished from the colony.
 Colonial cancel culture came fast and hard.

 3. Denis & Anne Clarke (1643, Massachusetts)

 Anne Clarke’s husband, Denis, abandoned her and had a second family in Puritan New England.
 When she found out, she petitioned the Boston court for a divorce.
-Denis confessed to the affair in writing, and the court granted Anne a full divorce on January 5, 1643—the second recorded in colonial America.
-It was a rare but clear message: even in Puritan times, lying and running off with someone else could land you in serious trouble.
+Denis confessed to the affair in writing.
+The court granted Anne a full divorce on January 5, 1643.
+It was the second divorce recorded in colonial America.
+It was a rare message.
+Even in Puritan times, lying and running off with someone else could land you in serious trouble.

 4. John Manners & Anne Pierrepont (1670, England)